 Americano also will offer the pastas handmade by Degel, which he has been selling by the bag for take-home cooking at local farmers markets.

-She said the COVID-19 pandemic has been “an eye-opening experience that drove home the message you have to diversity your portfolio in business.”
+She said the COVID-19 pandemic has been “an eye-opening experience that drove home the message you have to diversify your portfolio in business.”